alexandersanchezjr/school-evaluation-system/README.md

 |:-------------------------:|:-------------------------:|
 ![Image](https://github.com/ALEXJR2002/school-evaluation-system/blob/master/img/mockups/exam%20pane.png) From the easiest, to the hardest.
 Track all of your forthcoming exam using this pane: creating, modifying and deleting them.
 All what you need in one place. |![Image](https://github.com/ALEXJR2002/school-evaluation-system/blob/master/img/mockups/register.png) Why don't have an account in our faboulous program?
 In this screen you can create a teachers account and star to manage all of your courses and evaluations.

+## Presentation
+[Here](https://youtu.be/y-QzDc3Jo0c) you can find a brief video of our program where can understand how it works and how it looks.

 ## Creators 👨🏻‍💻
 This program was created unique and exclusively by [Santiago Arévalo (santiagoarevalo)](https://github.com/santiagoarevalo) and [Alexander Sánchez (ALEXJR2002)](https://github.com/ALEXJR2002).